Nadir Dendoune: His activities

 His first adventure was his travel to Australia in 1993, and he roamed the entire area on a distance of 3000 kilometers by bicycle for a period of three months.
 His admiration for this country led him to return the following year and settle in Sydney until 2001, where he obtained Australian citizenship.
 He concluded his stay with a trip around the world on a bicycle with financial and advertising coverage from the Australian Red Cross to promote global efforts to combat AIDS.

 In March 2003, he went down in Iraq to serve as a human shield to protect a water treatment plant in Baghdad in the face of threats from the international coalition forces.
 On 23 January 2013, he was arrested and taken to Baghdad Central Prison by the Iraqi authorities, while he was taking a picture of the water treatment plants south of Baghdad, on a press mission for the newspaper Le Monde diplomatique.
-On 14 February 2013, after 23 days in prison, he was released in exchange for financial bail, and he recorded the events of that adventure in a book entitled “A Peaceful Man's War Diary” (French: Journal de guerre d'un pacifiste).
+On 14 February 2013, after 23 days in prison, he was released in exchange for financial bail, and he recorded the events of that adventure in a book entitled "A Peaceful Man's War Diary" (French: Journal de guerre d'un pacifiste).

-Dendoun is known for his struggle for the Palestinian cause, on 24 September 2012, Dendoun provoked reactions in the French media after he was a guest on the “Le Grand Journal” program, on Canal+ Channel, and he showed up in a T-shirt with word "Palestine," a word that didn't appear throughout the program, as the director and photographers of the program avoided showing him in a complete picture.
+Dendoun is known for his struggle for the Palestinian cause, on 24 September 2012, Dendoun provoked reactions in the French media after he was a guest on the "Le Grand Journal" program, on Canal+ Channel, and he showed up in a T-shirt with word "Palestine," a word that didn't appear throughout the program, as the director and photographers of the program avoided showing him in a complete picture.
 And his appearance was limited to the upper part only using zoom technology, which Dendoun considered that he was a victim of channel censorship.

-On 25 March 2008, he was the first Algerian to reach Mount Everest and hang his country's flag on it he also carried a number 93, to signify france.
+On 25 March 2008, he was the first Algerian to reach Mount Everest and hang his country's flag on it.
+He also carried a number 93, a reference to the French department of Seine-Saint-Denis where he was born and commonly associated with immigration from north and sub Saharan Africa and with high crime rate.